-You’ve heard the adage “it takes money to make money”.
+You’ve heard the adage “it takes money to make money.”
 That is very often true.
-However, it also takes income to pay income taxes.
-If you are in a position where you are offered deferred compensation, you may have the opportunity to pay less of them, and have more money when you need it the most.
+Similarly, it takes income to pay income taxes.
+If you are in a position where you are offered deferred compensation, you may have the opportunity to pay less in income taxes and have more money when you need it the most.

 What is deferred compensation?

 Deferred compensation is more or less what it sounds like.
-An employer will offer the opportunity for you to defer, for a number of years, receiving a portion of your compensation.
+An employer will offer the opportunity for you to defer a portion of your compensation for a number of years, and doing so defers taxes on any earnings until you take a withdrawal.
+Examples include pensions, retirement plans, and stock options.

 How does deferred compensation work?

-Your company will designate an amount you may defer, and for how long you may defer—5 years, 10 years or until retirement are pretty typical.
+Your company will designate an amount you may defer and for how long you may defer that amount—usually five years, 10 years or until you retire.

-After you determine how long you will defer your income, you will also need to decide if you want to receive your deferred compensation in one lump sum, or across multiple years.
-Common options are a 5-year or 10-year payout period, the latter of which has tax benefits we will articulate below.
+After you determine how long you will defer your income, you will also need to decide if you want to receive your deferred compensation in one lump sum or across multiple years.
+Common options are a five-year or 10-year payout period—the latter of which has tax benefits we will articulate below.

-The next choice you need to make with your NQDC wish which investment option do you want your returns indexed to.
+The next choice you need to make with your NQDC is which investment option you want your returns indexed to.
 This is really just a bookkeeping mechanism, as your money isn’t actually invested.
-Some NQDCs offer options similar to what is available in their 401k or may have options tethered to an actual asset (company stock) or a national index like the S&P 500.
-In some cases—the company may make the choice for you by offering a guaranteed “rate of return” on the compensation but this is rare.
+Some companies offer options similar to what is available in your 401(k) or may have options tethered to an actual asset (company stock) or a national index like the S&P 500.
+In some cases, the company may make the choice for you by offering a guaranteed “rate of return” on the compensation, but this is rare.

-Further, contrary to popular belief, expenses tend to actually increase in the first few years of retirement.
-You may find yourself needing some of that money to travel, move or pay for education.
-Deferring compensation has the potential to allow you to keep more of your money and have it when you need it the most.
+Contrary to popular belief, expenses tend to actually increase in the first few years of retirement.
+You may find yourself needing some of that money to travel, move or pay for education for children or grandchildren.
+Deferring compensation has the potential to allow you to keep more of your money in the long run so you have it when you need it the most.

-Let’s say you live in Minnesota, where there is a state income tax, but you plan to move to Texas in retirement two years in.
-If you elect a five-year payout for your $500,000 you will pay Minnesota state taxes, likely around 7%, on the entirety of your deferred income, for a tax bill of $35,000.
-On the other hand, if you elect a 10-year payout, you will only pay that 7% on two years ($100,000) of your income, for a tax bill of $7,000.
+Let’s say you live in Minnesota, where there is a state income tax, but you plan to move to Texas, where there is no state income tax, two years into retirement.
+If you elect a five-year payout for your $500,000 salary, you will pay Minnesota state taxes, likely around 7%, on the entirety of your deferred income.
+So, over that five-year period, you will receive $100,000 per year, and you will have to pay 7% in income taxes on all of it—resulting in a tax bill of $35,000.
+On the other hand, if you elect a 10-year payout, you’ll receive $50,000 per year, and you will only pay that 7% in taxes on the two years you live in Minnesota—resulting in a tax bill of just $7,000.

 NQDCs do have some drawbacks.
-Even if you don’t leave the company, they come with fewer protections than are available with, for example, 401ks.
-They are not protected from creditors in bankruptcy.
-If your company goes under, you might lose your compensation.
+For example, even if you don’t leave the company, they come with fewer protections than are available with 401(k)s.
+Additionally, they’re not protected from creditors in bankruptcy.
+So, if your company goes under, you might lose your compensation.

-NQCDs are also less flexible than other types of retirement accounts.
+NQDCs are also less flexible than other types of retirement accounts.
 You can’t take them as loans or roll them into an IRA.
-Further, once you make your distribution election you generally can’t change it.
+Further, once you make your distribution election, you generally can’t change it.

 - Are you maximizing your traditional retirement plan contributions?